Budapest University of Technology and Economics, Faculty of Electrical Engineering and Informatics

 16. Problems of multi-agent systems.

-9. Method of instruction Lectures and home work on specific topics based on given readings and demo platforms.
+9. Method of instruction The course material is covered by lectures.
+In addition, there are homeworks on specific topics based on given readings and demo platforms.

-10. Assessment Two large midterm-test (MTs) at a different time from the lecture, the minimum level required for both MTs is 40-40%.
-During the semester, a timed homework assignment consisting of several parts, which can be retrieved from an appropriately designed homework server.
-The schedule for the assignment is available on the assignment page.
-The semester result will be evaluated on the basis of the sum of the two MTs scores and the score obtained on the homework (MT1 score + MT2 score + homework score).
+Two tests: a midterm and an endtermtest (MTs) (at a different timeslot than the lecture).
+The minimum level required for both tests is 40-40%.
+During the semester, a timed homework assignment is given consisting of several parts, which can be retrieved from an appropriately designed homework server.
+The schedule for the assignment is available on the assignment homepage.
+Performance is evaluated based on the sum of the two test scores and the score obtained from the homework (midterm score +endterm score + homework score).

 11. Recaps

 According to the TVSZ*.
-Each MT can only be corrected once.
+Each test can only be corrected once.
+Late submission of homeworks is possible until the end of the "retake" week.

 (* CODE OF STUDIES AND EXAMS OF BME)